 Curriculum and Instruction - Masters of Education

-The Masters of Education in Curriculum and Instruction allows students to seek an advanced degree in a variety of concentrations.
-The program focuses on curricular issues as a field of inquiry and develops strengths in the areas of understanding and addressing the complex and multiple questions that influence curriculum theory, design, development, delivery, assessment and evaluation.
+This 36-hour master's degree program focuses on curricular issues as a field of inquiry, and develops strengths in the areas of understanding and addressing the complex and multiple questions that influence curriculum theory, design, development, delivery, assessment and evaluation.

 Students have the option of selecting a concentration in one of the following areas: